)

 Outlook and guidance

-2025 guidance affirms low-single-digit organic revenue growth and stable core constant currency EPS, with foreign exchange headwind now expected at 1.5 percentage points.
+2025 guidance affirms low-single-digit organic revenue growth and core constant currency EPS approximately even with prior year.

-No material impact expected from recent U.S. tax reform or OECD global minimum tax in 2025.
+No material impact is expected from recent U.S. tax reform or OECD global minimum tax implementation in 2025.

 Next PepsiCo earnings date